fram446742/valkyrie-lang-spells/README.md

 - **IntelliSense**: Offers code completion and IntelliSense for Valkyrie language constructs.
 - **Execution**: Grants the hability to run code from the editor with the interpreter.

-> Tip: Utilize animations to showcase your extension's features.
-Short, focused animations are highly effective.

 ## Requirements

 - Visual Studio Code v1.50.0 or higher